CocoaPods/guides.cocoapods.org/source/using/the-podfile.html.md

 * `'< 0.1'`    Any version lower than 0.1
 * `'<= 0.1'`   Version 0.1 and any lower version

-In addition to the logic operators CocoaPods has an optimisic operator `~>`:
+In addition to the logic operators CocoaPods has an optimistic operator `~>`:

 * `'~> 0.1.2'` Version 0.1.2 and the versions up to 0.2, not including 0.2 and higher
 * `'~> 0.1'` Version 0.1 and the versions up to 1.0, not including 1.0 and higher